 Often called the quintessential Ignatian prayer, the Examen is a priceless tool of self-awareness and a crucial aid to discernment.
 Ignatius was convinced that even a few minutes of prayerful reflection on the events of one's day could open our eyes to the action of God in our daily lives and open our hearts to respond in humility and gratitude.

-Located in the Alumni Memorial Chapel.
+Tuesdays at 8:30pm in the Alumni Memorial Chapel

 Elisabeth, '20: "I love the Weekly Examen because it offers a great way to center myself at the end of what is usually a busy week.
 It gives me a set time to reflect and be attentive to the times that I have seen God at work in my week."

 Jack, '23: "I have a tendency to let life pass me by all too quickly.
-I fail to step back and displace myself to see God in the hustle and bustle of college life.
+I fail to step back to see God in the hustle and bustle of college life.
 The Examen allows me to take time to pause and reflect on where I can see God through the common, ordinary, unspectacular flow of everyday life that will help me to experience a sense of liberation and freedom."